Frequently Asked Questions

 What Fish Will We Catch When Red Snapper, Triggerfish, Amberjack and Grouper Seasons are Closed?

 When red snapper, triggerfish and grouper season closes, and you have a fishing trip planned, we are still going to catch them, photograph them and release them.
-Gag grouper are very hard to target and catch with any reliability off the Alabama coast.
+Gag grouper are very hard to target and catch with any reliability off the Alabama coast, but they can be caught on full day trips or beyond 40 miles.

 If you are wanting to keep some fish after the season closes, there is a chance you can keep some mackerel, little tunny or even get lucky enough to catch a pelagic fish like a mahi – (if we run across some weed lines or floating debris).
 We may even catch a vermilion snapper or a red porgy to keep if you like.
 However, if keeping smaller fish like vermilion and red porgy is a must, please let us know in advance.
 These fish are not near as much fun to catch as red snapper and triggerfish.
 Besides, catching vermilion requires an extra 5 to 10 mile run offshore to natural bottom, which means you get less fishing time.